CCESL offers DU faculty a variety of ways to get involved with community-engaged learning including:

 Community-Engaged Learning Mini-Grants

 Community-Engaged Learning Mini-grants are available to support opportunities for implementation of service learning projects, development of community-engaged courses/activities or instructor communities (e.g., bringing together instructors who teach similar courses to develop collaborative ideas for community-engaged activities), and professional development (e.g., conference presentations for scholarship of teaching and learning).
 This funding mechanism is designed to allow instructors to be innovative in developing and promoting their community-engaged learning work.
 Applications for Mini-grants are reviewed on a rolling basis.

 Service Learning Scholars

 The Service Learning (SL) Scholars Program is for instructors who are new to service learning.
 The training is geared towards appointed faculty (Tenure Track, Teaching, Clinical, and Visiting); however, a small number of seats may be reserved for Graduate Student PhD Candidates, Postdoctoral Fellows, or Adjunct Faculty.
-Participants will attend a 2-day workshop (December 1 and 2, 2015 and are expected to teach a service learning course in the academic year following this training.
+Participants will attend a 2-day workshop (December 1 and 2, 2015) and are expected to teach a service learning course in the academic year following this training.
 Appointed faculty are eligible to receive up to a $750 stipend for attending the 2-day training, $125 for attending a follow-up meeting in Spring Quarter, and a $125 stipend when they submit a syllabus from their newly developed (or revised) service learning course after teaching the course at least once.
-Applications are due by noon on November 10, 2015.